-- Clean your basement, attic, and garbage cans on a regular basis.
+- Clean your basement, attic, and garbage cans regularly.

-- Use a disinfectant solution to clean your residence on a regular basis.
+- Use a disinfectant solution to clean your residence regularly.

 How can you know when all of the mice have gone?

-There are certain clear evidence that mice have finally left the property, such as the absence of droppings and the absence of scratching or scurrying noises.
+There is clear evidence that mice have finally left the property, such as the absence of droppings and the absence of scratching or scurrying noises.
 In general, if you haven’t seen any droppings in a week, you should be fine.
-To see if the mice are gone, spread flour or talc in the locations where you spotted them (note: you must use odorless talc, because mice will avoid the smell).
+To see if the mice are gone, spread flour or talc in the locations where you spotted them (note: you must use odorless talc because mice will avoid the smell).
 You should be rodent-free if there is no indication of tiny footsteps.

 If nothing seems to be working, seek the assistance of a professional pest control company.

-You must inspect the locations on a frequent basis.
+You must inspect the locations frequently.
 This aids in detecting and treating the infestation in its early stages.
 Please leave your questions, thoughts, and experiences in the space below.

 Do mice come out in the light or avoid It?

 Rats prefer dark corners, crevices, and storage locations that do not allow light in.
-These nooks and crannies in your home serve as pleasant homes for these pests and provide a breeding environment for them.
-As a result, it is essential that you dust, clean, and dispose of rubbish on a regular basis in order to prevent these pests from hiding and reproducing.
+These nooks and crannies in your home serve as pleasant homes for these pests and provide a breeding environment.
+As a result, it is essential that you dust, clean, and dispose of rubbish regularly to prevent these pests from hiding and reproducing.